NielsdeBlaauw/query-monitor-twig-profile/readme.txt

 === Query monitor Twig profile ===
 Contributors: nielsdeblaauw
-Tags: timber, twig, query monitor, performance, profile, speed, template, theme Requires at least: 4.9.0
+Tags: timber, twig, query monitor, performance, profile, speed, template, theme, developer, development, debug Requires at least: 4.9.0
 Tested up to: 5.5.1
 Requires PHP: 7.0
-Stable tag: 1.0.3
+Stable tag: 1.1.0
 License: MIT
 License URI: https://raw.githubusercontent.com/NielsdeBlaauw/query-monitor-twig-profile/master/LICENSE

 Displays Twig profiler output in Query Monitor.

 == Description ==
 Find out which pages are slow, and why!
-Immediately see profiling information from twig in your Query Monitor toolbar.
+Immediately see profiling information from twig in your [Query Monitor](https://wordpress.org/plugins/query-monitor/) toolbar.

+The Twig profile extension for Query Monitor helps you notice which templates are used on a page and where the time rendering the page is spent.

+Kind of like the ['What the file' plugin](https://wordpress.org/plugins/what-the-file/), but for Twig and with timing information.

 Automatically integrates with Timber.

+- Support for dark mode.
+- Clickable links to profiled templates in your preferred editor.

 == Installation ==
 1. Install the plugin.